Unlock the Power of Bean Curd Nutritional Value And Benefits

 Bean Curd’s high-quality, complete protein contains all nine essential amino acids, making it an excellent choice for vegetarians, vegans, and those reducing animal protein intake.

-Each 100 grams of bean curd provides you with 8.1 grams of high-quality protein.
+Each 100 grams of Bean Curd nutritional value provides you with 8.1 grams of high-quality protein.

 Healthy Fats

-The fats present in bean curd are predominantly unsaturated, with polyunsaturated fats (like omega-3 and omega-6 fatty acids) dominating.
+The fats present in Bean Curd nutritional value are predominantly unsaturated, with polyunsaturated fats (like omega-3 and omega-6 fatty acids) dominating.

 It reduces cholesterol levels and improves your blood vessels, which supports your heart health.
 These fats also reduce the risk of cardiovascular issues.
 These fats are also very good for brain health